Innovation output

 # / % of new technologies developed using OS resources

-# / % of patents filed citing OS resources
+# / % of patent families filed citing OS resources

-The metric “number and percentage of patents filed citing OS resources” evaluates the contribution of OS to legally recognised innovations.
-This measure highlights the role of OS resources in developing proprietary technologies and creating new intellectual property.
-It can be assessed through surveys, patent analysis, or a combination of both.
-Alike the previous metrics, to be considered a causal impact indicator, it would need to be integrated into a research design.
+The metric “number and percentage of patent families filed citing OS resources” evaluates the contribution of OS to legally recognised innovations.
+By highlighting the role of OS in developing proprietary technologies and intellectual property, this measure provides insights into how openly available knowledge supports innovation.
+This metric can be measured through surveys, patent and citation analysis, or a combination of both.
+Whenever the OS resource under analysis does not have a detailed reference (e.g., open data), the citation analysis might be implemented by means of “mention analysis”.
+A concrete example is provided in the UniProt case study.

-Average increase in companies’ patent portfolio value thanks to patent filed using OS resources
+Average increase in companies’ patent portfolio value thanks to patents filed using OS resources

 This metric aims to quantify the monetary gains linked to the patents filed due to the uptake of OS research findings.
 In particular, this is done by measuring the average increase in companies’ patent portfolio value thanks to patents filed using OS resources.
-This can be a good operationalisation of the indicator since it provides a monetary indication of the size of the uptake of research results by industry.
-Moreover, compared to metrics that measure the overall numbers of patents produced, this type of quantification is more easily understandable and comparable for industry stakeholders.
+This approach provides a monetary estimation of industry adoption of OS research, making it a practical and easily interpretable indicator for industry stakeholders compared to broader metrics that simply count patent families.

 Measurement